carlosisraelsilva/Portfolio/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I am extremely grateful to my coding partners and the supportive community at Microverse School for their invaluable contributions and support throughout this project.
+I'm extremely grateful to my coding partners and the supportive community at Microverse School for their invaluable contributions and support throughout this project.

 ## 📝 License <a name="license"></a>